JADE-V-V/JADE/docs/source/usage/menu.rst

   #. some configuration settings are changed and the assessment is re-run;
   #. a comparison is requested.

-  In this case, JADE cannot know that the first single post-processing was done on a different benchmark run wiith respect to the requested comparison.
+  In this case, JADE cannot know that the first single post-processing was done on a different benchmark run with respect to the requested comparison.
 As a result, the outputs coming from different assessments will be mixed up.

 .. note::